An Enemy of the People: 2024 West End production

+2024 Broadway production

 Adaptations

+A Nazi adaptation of the play was Hans Steinhoff's 1937 film Ein Volksfeind.

 This classic play was adapted by Arthur Miller in the 1950s in a production that opened at the Broadhurst Theater on December 28, 1950.
 It starred Academy Award winner Fredric March and his wife Florence Eldridge as well as Morris Carnovsky; future Oscar winner Rod Steiger was a "townsperson."
 Miller's adaptation was presented on National Educational Television in 1966, in a production starring James Daly.
 It was also made into a movie of the same name in 1978, starring Steve McQueen.
 The BBC then cast Robert Urquhart as "Tom Stockman" in their 1980 TV version, adapting the story and the cast names to reflect it now being set in a Scottish town.
 In the creation of his adaptation of Ibsen's work, several changes were made by Miller to make the play more accessible and accepting to a 1950s audience, as opposed to Ibsen's late 1800s audience.
 Many major edits not only included the transformation of speech and language, but changes were made to the character of Dr. Stockmann to avoid having him champion eugenics.
 Throughout the play, Dr. Stockmann acts as a Christ figure.
 Miller found it necessary therefore to change Ibsen's use of genetic and racial theories from the late 1800s to further Dr. Stockmann's standing as a champion of the lower classes as opposed to a scientist with a belief in racial determinism and the importance of eugenics for "improving" people.
 For example, in Ibsen's original, a portion of Dr. Stockmann's speech to the people contained:

 In Miller's adaptation, no such eugenics-positive screed is read.
 Miller keeps Dr. Stockmann's ideals as a character, and his dedication to facing down the hypocrisy of the aristocracy and governmental bureaucrats, but portrays him as more of a democratic thinker and socialist, while retaining some of the original character's ideas about the evolution of animals and humans, and the need to cultivate humane qualities in order to bring the masses to a more rational and educated level, so that they can fully participate in a democracy.
 In Miller's adaptation, part of the doctor's speech reads:

 A version was produced for Australian television in 1958.